-Question Traditional Pension Plan Member-Directed Plan Combined Plan Ohio law permits (but does not require) OPERS to offer health care coverage to members.
+Question Traditional Pension Plan Member-Directed Plan Combined Plan access to health care in Ohio law permits (but does not require) OPERS to offer health care coverage to members.
 See Table 68-3. portion of employer contributions accumulated in an individual Retiree Medical Ohio law permits (but does not require) OPERS to offer health care coverage to members.
 See Table 68-3.
 Will the member's survivor(s) receive benefits?
 Member's survivor(s) may be eligible for benefits.
 Benefits are based on member years of service and the number of qualified survivors.
 Member must have at least 60 contributing months.
 Member must have at least 18 months of service credit in the Plan for survivors to qualify for benefits. are available through OPERS.
 The vested portion of member's individual account balance is available to survivors.
 Same as Traditional Pension Plan.
 Will the member receive disability benefits?
 Yes.
 Benefits are based on years of service and final average salary.
 Generally, member must have at least five years of service credit in the Plan to apply for and receive disability benefits. are available through OPERS.
 Yes.
 Same as Traditional Pension Plan.
 Is there a death benefit?
 Yes.
 A lump sum death benefit, ranging from \$500 to \$2,500 is provided, based on years of service. through OPERS.
 The vested Yes.
 Same as Traditional Pension Plan.
 Is there a cost of living adjustment (COLA) after member retires?
 Yes.
 A simple, non- compounded annual adjust is generally provided.
 This is detailed in Table 68-2, since the adjustment was changed by pension reform (SB 343). account balance is converted Yes.
 Same as Traditional Pension Plan.

-Question Traditional Pension Plan Member-Directed Plan Combined Plan Three months after OPERS- covered employment ends, member may receive a lump sum distribution of member contributions and interest.
-Three months after OPERS- covered employment ends, member may receive a lump sum distribution of the vested portion of member's OPERS account.
+Question Traditional Pension Plan Member-Directed Plan Combined Plan When can the member withdraw contributions after member ends job?
+Three months after OPERS-covered employment ends, member may receive a lump sum distribution of member contributions and interest.
 Three months after OPERS -covered employment ends, member may receive a lump sum distribution of the vested portion of member portion of the individual OPERS account.
 Member contributions are 100% vested.
 Member contributions are 100% vested.
 Member contributions are 100% vested.
+When can the member withdraw contributions made by employer?
 OPERS will adopt rules specifying the amount, which may vary depending on the member's service credit.
-Three months after OPERS- covered employment ends, member will receive a percentage of employer contributions based on years of participation, as follows: 1 year of participation=20% 2 years of participation=40% 3 years of participation=60% 4 years of participation=80% 5 years of participation=100% Same as Traditional Pension Plan.
+Three months after OPERS-covered employment ends, member will receive a percentage of employer contributions based on years of participation, as follows: 1 year of participation=20% 2 years of participation=40% 3 years of participation=60% 4 years of participation=80% 5 years of participation=100% Same as Traditional Pension Plan.
 Can the member purchase service credit?
 Yes, under certain circumstances.
 Not applicable.
 Yes, under certain circumstances.
 Is member required to withdraw account if member leaves job?
-No. Yes.
-No, but member will be charged a monthly administrative fee of \$2-\$6 for individual OPERS account balances under \$5,000.
+No. No, but member will be charged a monthly administrative fee of \$2-\$6 for individual OPERS account balances under \$5,000.